bluelovers/node-gw2plus/assets/gw2taco/README.md

 ### desc

+if have issues or wanna share file [here](https://github.com/bluelovers/node-gw2plus/issues)

 1. download [categorydata.xml](categorydata.xml), replace exists `GW2TacO/categorydata.xml`
 2. download image file [Data/](Data/) into `GW2TacO/Data`, **not realy need but if u wanna looks with better icon**
 3. choose any of `*.xml` u wanna use, put it into `GW2TacO/POIs` folder, **don't put on subfolder**